 4. Trim Foot Fur and Nails

 Hair also grows at the bottom of the paws between the toes and needs to be trimmed weekly to prevent your dog from slipping.
-The feathering on top of a Cavalier’s foot is a feature of this breed, so if your dog is a show dog, do not trim the tops of its feet.
+The feathering on top of a Cavalier’s foot is a feature of this breed, so if your dog is a show dog, do not trim the tops of their feet.

-5. Daily Dental
+5. Daily Dental Cleaning

 Cavalier King Charles Spaniels requires daily oral hygiene.
 Establish a daily routine and clean their teeth when they are calm and relaxed.
 While daily cleaning is ideal, if they have a healthy mouth, three days a week will suffice.
 You should use a dog-specific toothbrush.
-The bristles are softer and angled differently; make sure to use a dog toothpaste also.
+The bristles are softer and angled differently; make sure to use dog toothpaste also.

-If you cannot care for your dogs’ teeth, you can take them to a professional groomer or vet every few months.
+If you cannot care for your dog’s teeth, you can take them to a professional groomer or vet every few months.

-6. Don’t forget Eyes and Ears
+6. Don’t Forget Eyes and Ears

 The ears of a Cavalier are one of their defining features.
 While their cute, drooping ears protect the inner hearing canals, they inhibit the air from circulating underneath them.
 Because of this, their ears should be checked regularly for wax and debris build-up, which can result in an ear infection.

 If your dog has gunk build-up in the corner of the eyes, you can clean them out with an eye wash made for dogs.
 Flushing your dog’s eyes regularly and keeping them clean can help prevent irritation.
-Tear Stains can also be cleaned with a cloth and eye rinse.
+Tear stains can also be cleaned with a cloth and eye rinse.

 7. Thin the Coat